 If you’re not comfortable using manual mode, the next best option is to switch to shutter priority mode so that you can decide on the shutter speed and allow the camera to set aperture.

-2. Time your shot
+2. Time your shot for dance photos

 When photographing a dancer in motion try to capture the movement at its peak for two reasons: